Guidance

 20. Through our monitoring programmes, inspectors will evaluate how school leaders, trust leaders (in academies) and governors/trustees are improving the school.
 Inspectors will identify the factors that are leading to sustainable improvement and any barriers that may prevent improvement from happening as quickly as it should.

-23. Monitoring is forward-looking.
-It does not just focus on what issues caused the school to be judged less than good, as this can encourage ‘quick fixes’ that focus on the symptoms rather than the causes of weaknesses.
-Inspectors will instead focus on the school’s progress towards either becoming a good school, as defined by the education inspection framework (EIF), or coming out of a category of concern (serious weaknesses or special measures).
+24. Monitoring is forward-looking.
+It does not just focus on what issues caused the school to meet our monitoring threshold.
+That could encourage ‘quick fixes’ that focus on the symptoms rather than the causes of weaknesses.
+Inspectors will instead focus on the school’s progress towards coming out of a category of concern (serious weaknesses or special measures) or no longer requiring monitoring.
 Monitoring inspections evaluate whether all leaders’ actions are effective (that leaders are taking the right actions in the right order at the right time), while bearing in mind the end goal of improving the school.

 • establish and maintain a constructive, professional relationship between leaders and inspectors